drkNsubuga/millionaireGame/README.md

 Option D
 Correct Option: Option B
 ```

-3. Run the compiled executable file:
+4. Run the compiled executable file:
 ```bash
 ./millionaire_game
 ```
 4. Follow the on-screen prompts to select the game mode and play the game.

 ## Roadmap
-- Multiplayer mode: Add support for playing the game with multiple players.
 - Fetch questions from an API
 - Shuffle Questions
 - Shuffle Answers